DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world1.md

 Orange haired girl by the name Saki raised herself from the seat.
 While chewing her favourite gum, she was leaning against driver's wheel in relaxed pose.

 "Isn't it fine?
-While Kai doing his work seriously, we can take it easy"
+While Kai doing his work seriously, we can take it easy."

 "I mean there should be limit!
-It is been hundred years, hundred!
+It is been like a hundred years, hundred!
 Was there even record of any, among four races, to escape the seal?"

 "None"